 The Atacama Large Millimeter/submillimeter Array (ALMA) is one of the largest international telescopes to date.
 Its imaging and spectroscopic capabilities, together with unprecedented sensitivity and resolution at frequencies 30 GHz – 1 THz allow the study of the molecular gas and dust in the Universe.
 The Italian node of the European ALMA Regional Centre (ARC) at IRA provides technical and scientific support to the astronomical community.

 Staff: J. Brand, E. Liuzzo, N. Marchili, M. Massardi, R. Paladino, K. Rygl

-Collaborators: M. Bonato, G. Sabatini
+Collaborators: I. Baronchelli, M. Bonato, G. Sabatini

 ALMA is located at one of the driest locations in the world, the Atacama desert in the Chilean Andes at an altitude of about 5000 m.
 Its 66 antennas are distributed among a Main Array, of fifty 12-m diameter antennas, the Atacama Compact Array of twelve 7-m antennas packed closely together, and four 12-m antennas of the Total Power Array.
 The maximum distance between antennas reaches 16 km, thus allowing observations at resolutions down to 6 milliarcseconds.
 Scientific observations with ALMA started in September 2011.
 User support is provided by the ALMA Regional Centres in East Asia, North America and Europe.
 The European ARC is set up as a distributed network of six regional nodes and a center of expertise (CoE), coordinated by ESO.
 They primarily provide assistance to their own communities, but also serve external users who wish to take advantage of the expertise and experience of a particular node.